openskies-sh/aerobridge/README.md

 If you are a drone manufacturer, operator or just a researcher, you can benefit by adopting Aerobridge in your operational stack:

 - Store and approve missions
-- Prevent unauthorized use
+- Prevent unauthorized use of fleet and equipment
-- Manage Personnel and Drone fleet
-- Integration with Ardupilot
+- Integration with Ardupilot (PX4 coming soon)
-- Give flight permissions
+- Approve flights via one-time-password like permissions

 ## Webinar and pilot program ✨